These activities are also available in Romanian

 As a class, carefully look at each piece of paper.
 Then lay them on the floor in different places in the classroom.
 The students all stand in one place, far away from the drawings.
 At the signal (a whistle), the children all run to the drawings.
 They stand in a row by each drawing.

-There needs to be as many children in each row as there are dots on the drawing.
-If there are already too many children by one drawing, the rest run to other drawings.
-Once the row for a particular drawing is complete, the children in that row sit on the ground.
-Count the children around each drawing.
+There needs to be as many people in each row as there are dots on the drawing.
+If there are already too many people by one drawing, the rest run to other drawings.
+Once the row for a particular drawing is complete, the ones in that row sit on the ground.
+Count the people around each drawing.
 Is it correct?

-Once the students have practiced the game, it can be played with two teams.
-Have two series of drawings and two groups of children.
+Once the class has practiced the game, it can be played with two teams.
+Use two series of drawings and divide the class into two groups.
 Which group finishes first?

 F6 How Many Fit?